- Lilly Family School of Philanthropy

 Why did you choose graduate school at IUPUI?

 IUPUI offered the exact program that I wanted for an affordable price.
 The Lilly Family School of Philanthropy is the only school of philanthropy in the United States and was the first in the world.
 It is, by all metrics, the best program of its kind, and it is right here in Indiana.
 As I went to Bloomington for my undergraduate degree, staying in the state for my graduate education was an easy choice.
+The professors at the School of Philanthropy are both talented lecturers and elite researchers, so I knew that I would receive a top-rate education and learn the latest theory and technique in every class I took.

 What has been your favorite academic accomplishment since you’ve been here?